-Innovation is essential for organizations to position themselves to maintain or create in rapidly changing market conditions.
-From the organization‘s objectives and latest workplace trends, ATELIER V develops and implements, as a business consultant architect, strategies for the use of the learn/work environment.
-Our passion is to find the balance of reason and emotion, of mind and heart, tangible and intangible.
+Our passion as a business consultant architect is to find the balance of reason and emotion, of mind and heart, tangible and intangible.
 Ever seen from the standpoint of the users of the environment, people.

-The balance between the axis Effectiveness versus Efficiency and the axis Evidence versus Engagement.
-These four E’s form an interdependent energy system, all capable of being regulated in order to maintain homeostasis in the learn/work environment eco-system.
-Energy is generally defined as the ability to produce an effect.
-That includes then emotions, thoughts and spirituality into the energy equation.
+The balance between the polarities Effectiveness versus Efficiency and the polarities Evidence versus Engagement.
+These four E’s form an interdependent energy system (The ‘E‘ of real estate), all capable of being regulated in order to maintain homeostasis in the learn/work environment eco-system.

 “If you change the environment, you change the people.”